 Wear Layer: The top layer is constructed with melamine which helps prevent scratches, wear, and staining on your floor.
 It’s the protective shield for your floor to live long and prosper.

-- Image Layer - This is the layer just below the wear layer that holds the pattern or print.
-This is what gives you the beautiful wood or stone look that is sure to fool your friends.
-This can be where the mustard goes. (anything but deli mustard, please!)
+Image Layer: Where the magic happens!
+This is the layer that holds the pattern or print giving you the beautiful wood or stone look that is sure to fool your friends.

-After the product has been made, laminate flooring goes through a series of tests to determine the durability and appropriate installation areas for the flooring.
-This can help a potential shopper to choose the flooring most suitable for their application.
-Once testing is complete, the product is given an AC rating, which stands for Abrasion Class.
+After the product has been made, laminate floors go through a series of tests to determine the durability and appropriate installation areas for the flooring.
+This series of tests measures the strength of the wear layer and how long it takes before seeing actual wear on the plank which determines an abrasion class, or AC rating.
 There are a total of five AC ratings for laminate: